About Parmesan Cheese

 Category Overview

-Like other dairy products, cheese is a decent source of lysine and poor in arginine.
+Like other dairy products, cheese is abundant in lysine and low in arginine.
 Cheese can help boost the immune system and fight off herpes infections.
 Cheese also contains calcium, protein, and vitamin B12, which are essential for overall health.
 Parmesan Cheese, ricotta cheese, cottage cheese, and cheddar cheese are some of the cheeses that have the most lysine compared to arginine.Practical Recommendations

 Avoid alcoholic beverages and caffeine which can overstimulate your body, leave you dehydrated, and compromise your immune system.